engineergrowth/DEHub/02_foundations/README.md

 - **Normalization:** Breaking data into smaller tables to reduce redundancy.
 - **Schema Design:** Structuring data logically to meet specific use cases.

-### **What to Focus On**
+### What to Focus On
-- **If You’re Just Getting Started**:
+- If You’re Just Getting Started:
-  - Learn the basics of **normalization** and why it matters.
-Focus on 1NF, 2NF, and 3NF—these will cover most beginner needs.
+  - Learn the basics of schema design, including tables, relationships, primary keys, and foreign keys.
-  - Watch the first 20–30 minutes of a video to understand schema basics.
+  - Understand normalization at a high level to avoid redundancy and maintain consistency in your data.

-- **If You’re Building a Project**:
+- If You’re Building a Project:
-  - Focus on schema design for your specific use case (e.g., star vs. snowflake schema for analytics).
-  - Skip normalization theory unless your project demands highly optimized data structures.
+  - Design schemas that fit your use case, such as handling transactional systems or optimizing for high-volume data pipelines.
+  - Explore indexing and query optimization to improve performance as your database scales.

-- **If You Want In-Depth Knowledge**:
+- If You Want In-Depth Knowledge:
-  - Work through a full course to understand advanced topics like indexing, denormalization, and database optimization.
+  - Take a full course to dive deeper into advanced topics like denormalization and database performance tuning.
+  - Learn about trade-offs in database design, such as balancing performance and flexibility.

 🌟 **Resources:**
 - 📝 <a href="https://www.guru99.com/database-normalization.html" target="_blank" rel="noopener noreferrer">Normalization Explained (Guru99)</a>